 Different infection conditions can be differentiated.
 As there is only limited consistency in the literature about the definitions of the terms employed, we provide here a definition of terms that will be used throughout the manuscript of the thesis.
 Susceptible and resistant animals are animals who are not infected.
 Susceptible animals can get the infection while resistant animals cannot.
 When infected, cattle can be transiently infectious, latently infected, subclinically infected, or clinically affected.
 Transiently infectious cattle are infectious animals shedding Map only during a limited period of time.
-Latently infected cattle are infected but not infectious cattle.
-Subclinically infected cattle are infected and infectious animals that do not present clear clinical signs and therefore are hard to observe.
-Finally, clinically affected cattle are infected, infectious and affected.
-Infected, infectious and affected terms are infection conditions defined by Nielsen & Toft (Nielsen and Toft, 2008).
+Latently infected cattle are infected and infectious animals that do not present clear clinical signs and therefore are hard to observe.
+Finally, clinically affected cattle are infected, infectious and affected terms are infection conditions defined by Nielsen & Toft (Nielsen and Toft, 2008).